sidalit/brand-store-documentation/docs/explanation/base-stores-and-device-view-stores.rst

 ..
 TODO: Serial Vault going the way of the dinosaurs; replace with Model Service language.

-Snap stores are represented by the cylinders, with the Device View store is represented by the cylinder with Acme in the top-right.
+Snap stores are represented by the cylinders, with the Base store is represented by the cylinder labeled Acme in the top right and Device View store labeled Acme
+\_view store 1\_ in the bottom center.
 Acme \_view store 1\_ has been configured to include snaps from the Global snap store and the `Serial Vault <https://canonical-serial-vault.readthedocs-hosted.com/>`_ is used by the company’s devices to authenticate and thereby gain access to private snaps.